Meir-Tools/Zabbix_Sentry3_template/README.md

 # Zabbix_templates
 My first template here, Sentry3.
-# Template my be little old , if not working please contact me
+# Template may be little old
+if not working please contact me